samuelorji/scala/pages/how-to-contribute.md

 # ScalaZONE Content
 [This repository](https://github.com/scalazone/scala) contains the content of the [ScalaZONE website](https://scala.zone).
 It stores both lesson text and course structure.
-Everyone is welcome to make PRs with suggestions/
+Everyone is welcome to make PRs with suggestions.

 ## Licence
 Content is distributed under the [CreativeCommons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode) licence.